 What types of audits can the IRS conduct?

 The IRS can conduct three main types of audits: correspondence audits, which are carried out through mail; office audits, held at IRS offices; and field audits, conducted at the taxpayer’s location.
+Some IRS or state audit matters require an in-person meeting and a more extensive review than a correspondence audit.
 Each type serves to review different aspects of a taxpayer’s financial records.

 Why is professional tax audit representation important?

-Professional tax audit representation is important as it protects your rights, helps prevent overpayment, and can lead to better negotiation outcomes with the IRS, ultimately reducing stress throughout the audit process.
+Professional tax audit representation is important because it protects your rights, helps manage communication with the taxing authority, and can reduce tax liability.
+In addition, IRS audit representation can help prevent overpayment, support stronger negotiation outcomes with the IRS, and reduce stress throughout the audit process.

 How can I prepare for an IRS audit?